You can never go wrong with recipes that take little prep and feed a crowd. This Easy Pulled Pork Recipe is one of our family favorites.

-- Place pork and liquid smoke in the Crock Pot.
+Place pork and liquid smoke in the slow cooker.
 Cook on low for 7 hours or until pork shreds easily.

-- Remove pork from Crock Pot, cut off fat and shred with two forks.
-Pour off all liquid from meat except for ¼-1/2 cup.
+Remove pork from slow cooker, cut off fat and shred with two forks.
+Pour off all liquid from meat except for 1/4-1/2 cup.

 Return shredded pork to slow cooker.
 Add barbecue sauce to taste and stir.